Introduction

 List sources matching filters.
 Useful for quick inspection and piping to other tools.

-# List all sources in current directory
+# List sources in current directory (default when inside a root)

 # List sources matching a filter